Table of Contents

 - Embrace relaxation techniques.
 The holidays can be unbearably stressful.
 There are many expectations shoved into a tiny timeline in which to accomplish them all.
 Keep a lid on stress by practicing yoga, mindfulness, deep-breathing, or therapeutic massage.

-Check in With Your Mental Health, Too
+Check in With Your Mental Wellness, Too

 The holiday season can spark anxiety and depression symptoms, which only increase the stress of trying to avoid a relapse.
 Being self-aware of one’s present mental state is an important aspect of relapse prevention.
 If you are struggling with a mood disorder or anxiety in recovery, it is critical to obtain psychological support.

 A psychotherapist can be an excellent source of support if depression or anxiety ratchet upwards during the holidays.
-Through the use of cognitive behavioral therapy, the therapist can guide you toward identifying disordered thought patterns that are sabotaging mental health during the holidays.
+Through the use of cognitive behavioral therapy, the therapist can guide you toward identifying disordered thought patterns that are sabotaging mental wellness during the holidays.
 By taking note of these dysfunctional thoughts and then reshaping them toward positive affirmations and constructive actions, these new healthy thought-behavior patterns can become important coping skills in recovery during the holidays and beyond.

 By accessing these tips it is absolutely possible to enjoy the sober holidays and begin the New Year with your recovery firmly intact.